CodeBlastr/SYSTEM/README.mdown

 ## Installation Tips
+* Php 5.3 or higher is required.
+(Seriously, anything lower will not work.)

 * Upload the files to the root directory (Your server is required to have .htaccess and mod_rewrite turned on)